getsentry/rfcs/text/0004-import-reorg.md

 3. We can start enforcing isolation on the module level to enable compartmentalization with lints.

+# Rollout Plan

+The implementation of the migration path is a multi stage process:

+1. fully canonicalize all the imports from `sentry.app` and `sentry.models` in `getsentry` and prevent the introduction of future through a lint.
+After this point all changes can be seen locally to `sentry`.
+2. fully canonicalize all the imports from `sentry.app` in `sentry`.
+3. remove the re-exports in `sentry.app`.
+4. gradually canonicalize the imports of models from the `sentry` codebase.
+5. eliminate the re-exports of models in `sentry.models`.

 # Drawbacks

 The drawback of this change is that imports become more verbose: